Food and Drink

 Once a favorite place to eat in Old Town, Casa De Pico is now located in Grossmont Center (in La Mesa).
 Their food is quite tasty and has filling portions.
 My co-workers highly recommend the Cheese Crisp.
 They also have a live Mariachi band that meanders through the restaurant to serenade the patrons.

-On the corner of San Diego Mission Road and Rancho Mission Road, you will come across a small shopping center called Rancho Mission Plaza and Village Coffee.
+On the corner of San Diego Mission Road and Rancho Mission Road, you will come across a small shopping center called Rancho Mission Plaza and Village Cafe.
 It’s a great place to enjoy some java and play some big chess (the chess pieces are at least 5 inches tall).
-If you’re trying to escape from the corporate coffee houses, Village Coffee is a good choice.
+If you’re trying to escape from the corporate coffee houses, Village Cafe is a good choice.

 LeStat’s is one of the few 24-hour coffee shops in San Diego.
 It’s located in the heart of Normal Heights and offers seating consisting of funky couches and a large kitchen table with chairs.
 One thing that sets LeStat’s apart from most other coffee shops is the offering of nightly live entertainment at the adjoining lounge.
 Such offerings include an open mic night, comedy night, and tons of live music.